TeemuKoivisto/dotfiles/README.md

-# My Development Environment
+# My dotfiles

-I noticed that I had not documented my settings in any way which might be a good idea were I to switch laptops etc.
+It seems what I am doing here is called dotfiles, will refactor the setup to some common standard one day.

 # VSCode